codad5/fli/Readme.md

 # FLI

-A library for creating commnad line apps in rust
+A library for creating commnad line apps in rust inspired by the like of [commander.js](https://github.com/tj/commander.js)

 ```rust
 fn main(){